Molly's Family and Friends

 - Animal-Eared Headband: Her hoodie has bear ears on it, though it's only really noticeable whenever Giovanni picks her up by the hood.

-- Animal Motifs: She has a noticeable bear motif that's likely invoked since she likes bears.
+- Animal Motifs: She has a noticeable bear motif that's likely invoked since she mentions that she likes bears.
 She wears a bear hoodie made by her mom, Giovanni calls her "Bear Trap" when he recruits her into the Banzai Blasters, and she's very enthusiastic when two bear statues become Banzai Blasters members.
 One of the transition cards also says that the loops in her hair are shaped like bear ears.

 - Anti-Magic: Her Epithet allows her to negate and weaken summons made by other Epithets, which comes in handy when her sister uses her Epithet.
-Hushabye is less effective on bigger summons, though.
+"Hushabye" is less effective on bigger summons, though.

 - Beware the Nice Ones: She ultimately ends up being just as much of a threat as the rest of the major characters, despite having a relatively harmless epithet and being a child, when she helps thwart Mera's plans and plays an integral role in her defeat.
 Jello further elaborates in this thread that she can be extremely manipulative and cunning as a result of her retail/management experience, though it's mostly subtly in season one.